drewfish/arduino-textdevices/README.md

 ### Usage
 To use this library you'll need to `#include <TextDevices.h>` in your sketch.
-This gives you the basic `PinsDevice` interface.
+This gives you the basic interface.

 ```cpp
 #include <TextDevices.h>